Sanjivani (2019 TV series)

-Sanjivani (international title: The Frontliners) is an Indian medical drama television series which aired from 12 August 2019 to 13 March 2020 on Star Plus.
+Sanjivani (international title: The Frontliners) is an Indian medical drama television series which aired from 12 August 2019 to 13 March 2020 on the Star Plus channel.
 Produced by Alchemy Films, it starred Surbhi Chandna, Namit Khanna, Mohnish Bahl, Gurdeep Kohli and Gaurav Chopra.
 Sanjivani is a rebooted version of the 2002 series of the same name.

-It follows the lives of Dr. Ishani Arora and Dr. Siddhant "Sid" Mathur, who are complete opposites and struggle to deal with their attraction to each other as they navigate the difficulties of their lives and careers at Sanjivani Hospital.
+It follows the lives of Dr. Ishani Arora and Dr. Siddhant "Sid" Mathur, who have opposing personalities, yet struggle with attraction to each other as they navigate the difficulties of their lives and careers at Sanjivani Hospital.

 Plot

-Dr. Ishani Arora is righteous, ethical and responsible whereas Dr. Siddhant "Sid" Mathur is carefree and flirty.
-While Ishani believes in following rules and regulations, Sid believes in getting the job done.
-Unable to understand each other's ideologies, the two start off disliking each other.
+Dr. Ishani Arora is devout, ethically minded, and responsible.
+Dr. Siddhant "Sid" Mathur is carefree, flirty, and focused on getting the job done.
+Unable to understand each other, the two start off disliking each other.
 As Ishani and Sid work together, a friendship sparks between them.
-Misunderstandings occasionally divide the two, but they sort things out.
-Slowly the two start having feelings for each other and confess the same.
-Asha gets pregnant with Aman's child out of wedlock.
-Unable to handle the situation, Aman runs away.
-Sid fakes being married to Asha to protect her unborn child.
+Misunderstandings occasionally divide the two, but they find resolution.
+Slowly the two develop feelings for each other, and eventually confess their feelings.
+Meanwhile, Dr. Asha Kanwar gets pregnant with Dr. Aman Gehlot's child out of wedlock.
+Unable to handle the situation, Dr. Aman runs away.
+Sid fakes being married to Dr. Asha to protect her unborn child.
 Ishani is left heartbroken, but later learns the truth.
-Asha plots to keep Sid and Ishani separated under Vardhan's instructions who wants to use Sid to get revenge on Shashank.
-Ishani, with the help of Rahil, investigates the matter and tries to warn Sid about Asha and her intentions.
+Under Vardhan Makhija's instructions, Asha plots to keep Sid and Ishani separated, since Vardhan wants to use Sid to get revenge on Dr. Shashank Gupta.
+Ishani, with the help of Dr. Rahil Shekhar, investigates the matter and tries to warn Sid about Asha and her intentions.
 Initially Sid does not believe her but eventually learns the truth.
-A furious Sid exposes Asha in front of the Sanjivani staff.
-Ishani gets shot protecting Asha and her unborn child.
+A furious Sid exposes Asha in front of the staff of Sanjivani.
+Ishani is shot protecting Asha and her unborn child.
 She undergoes surgery but slips into a coma.
 Guilty, Asha accepts her misdeeds, backs out of Vardhan's plans and seeks forgiveness.

 After A Few Days

 Ishani recovers.
-Dr. Shashank meets with an accident and dies, leaving the Sanjivani staff shattered.
+Dr. Shashank dies in a car accident, leaving the Sanjivani staff distraught.
 Sid learns that Shashank was his father.
-Later, Ishani and Sid expose Vardhan and get him arrested.
+Ishani and Sid expose Vardhan, and he is arrested.
 Ishani and Sid decide to marry, but Sid is blackmailed by Ishani's relatives to stay away from her.
-When Sid does not arrive at the mandap, Ishani is left devastated.
-Sanjivani is shut down.
+When Sid does not arrive at the mandapa, Ishani is left devastated.
+Sanjivani Hospital is shut down.

 3 years later

-Navratan Singh buys Sanjivani, leading to its reopening.
-Ishani has lost the zeal to live life.
-Navratan motivates Ishani to give life a second chance.
-Ishani sees Sid in a comatose condition.
-She is reminded of her past and goes numb.
-Sid regains his consciousness but has partially lost his memory.
-Ishani operates on him and he recalls everything.
-Sid exposes Ishani's relatives and reveals why he had not arrived to marry her.
-Ishani is left shocked.
-Navratan unites Ishani and Sid and this is how the show ends.
+Navratan Singh buys Sanjivani Hospital and reopens it.
+Ishani is dejected, but Navratan motivates Ishani to give life a second chance.
+Ishani sees Sid in a comatose condition, reminding her of her past and bringing back her feelings of sadness.
+Sid regains his consciousness but has partially lost his memory, but Ishani operates on him and he recalls everything.
+Sid exposes Ishani's relatives and reveals why he had not arrived to marry her and Ishani is left shocked.
+Navratan marries Ishani and Sid and the show ends.